Upabjojr/sympy/docs/tutorial/calculus.rst

 .. note::

-    For indefinite integrals, Diofant does not include the constant of integration.
+    For indefinite integrals, sympy does not include the constant of integration.

 For example, to compute a definite integral